 It is most likely easier to get pain medications specifically for headaches versus trying to solve it through COPD medications.

 There is a risk with taking OTC pain medication for an extended period of time, so it is often recommended to take the medication no more than two times a week.

 If you are feeling symptoms more often than that, you can try alternative methods to ease symptoms.

-Some methods to relieve headaches naturally can include, breathing exercises, peppermint tea, sleeping on a supportive & comfortable pillow, and exercising regularly.
+Some methods to relieve headaches naturally can include, breathing exercises, genuine peppermint tea, peppermint oil, sleeping on a supportive & comfortable pillow, and exercising regularly.

 Though natural solutions do not sound as appealing as taking a pill, it can help prevent any damage to your liver and kidneys.